despreston/Balance/server/routes/user/Users.md

 URL for user picture

 `bio`
-Small bio displayed in the user profile
+Small bio displayed in the user profile.
+Max length is 25 characters.

 `hideName`
 Show or hide the name.
 If true, a username is required in lieue of a name.